GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ## Challenges

-- Challenge 1: Data Ingestion, Search and Sync
+- Challenge 1: Data Ingestion in AlloyDB
+  - Load Disneyland reviews and attractions data into AlloyDB.
+- Challenge 2: Semantic Search with Embeddings
-  - Load data into AlloyDB, create embeddings for similarity search, and sync data to BigQuery using Datastream.
+  - Generate embeddings for attractions and perform similarity searches.
+- Challenge 3: Real-time Sync with Datastream
+  - Synchronize operational data from AlloyDB to BigQuery.
-- Challenge 2: Data Discovery & Quality
+- Challenge 4: Data Discovery & Metadata Management
-  - Explore data semantically in BigQuery, perform profiling and quality scans, and use Gemini for data preparation.
+  - Explore data semantically and enrich it with Gemini-generated metadata.
+- Challenge 5: Data Profiling & Quality
+  - Assess data health using profile and quality scans.
+- Challenge 6: Data Preparation with Gemini
+  - Clean and transform data using intelligent suggestions.
-- Challenge 3: Sentiment & Categorization with Gemini
+- Challenge 7: Sentiment & Category Analysis
+  - Analyze reviews for sentiment and categories using BigQuery ML.
+- Challenge 8: Visualization with Data Canvas
-  - Use BigQuery ML and Gemini to analyze reviews for sentiment and categories, and visualize insights with Data Canvas.
+  - Create interactive dashboards and insights using Data Canvas.
-- Challenge 4: Multimodal Analytics (Images & PDFs)
+- Challenge 9: Multimodal Image Analysis
+  - Identify Disneyland-specific photos using multimodal AI.
+- Challenge 10: PDF Document Intelligence (RAG)
-  - Perform image analysis and build a RAG system for PDF brochures entirely within BigQuery.
+  - Build a RAG system for park brochures using Vector Search.
+- Challenge 11: Time-Series Forecasting
+  - Predict future waiting times using advanced forecasting models.
-- Challenge 5: Predictive Analytics & Classification
+- Challenge 12: Intelligent Classification & Ranking
-  - Forecast waiting times and use advanced AI functions to classify and rank attractions by intensity.
+  - Categorize and rank attractions by intensity using AI functions.
-- Challenge 6: Operationalizing Insights & Data Agents
+- Challenge 13: Operationalizing Insights with Reverse-ETL
-  - Sync data back to AlloyDB using Reverse-ETL and leverage out-of-the-box Data Agents for natural language interaction.
+  - Sync insights back to AlloyDB for operational use.
+- Challenge 14: Automated Data Engineering Agents
+  - Use agents to automate the creation of data pipelines and views.
+- Challenge 15: Conversational Analytics Agents
+  - Build a natural language interface to query your data.
+- Challenge 16: Rapid Development with Gemini-CLI
+  - Prototype data summaries directly from your terminal.
-- Challenge 7: Intelligent Interaction & Agents
+- Challenge 17: Custom Agent Development (ADK & MCP)
-  - Use Gemini-CLI for rapid data exploration and build a custom AI agent using Agent Development Kit (ADK) and MCP toolbox.
+  - Build a professional-grade assistant using ADK and MCP.

 ## Prerequisites

-- Your own GCP project with Owner IAM role.
-- Google Cloud CLI installed.
+- Basic knowledge of GCP
+- Basic knowledge of Python
-- Basic knowledge of SQL and PostgreSQL.
+- Basic knowledge of SQL
-- Access to Vertex AI APIs.
+- Access to a GCP environment

 ## Contributors

 - Rayhane Rezgui
 - Matt Cornillon

-## Challenge 1: Data Ingestion, Search and Sync
+## Challenge 1: Data Ingestion in AlloyDB

 ### Introduction

-For this initial stage, you will retrieve the data from your AlloyDB operational database and load it into BigQuery for subsequent data analysis.
-You will also set up everything needed in AlloyDB for your future agent!
+In this challenge, you will initialize your operational database in AlloyDB by ingesting the Disneyland data.

 ### Description